cerner/fhir.cerner.com/content/soarian/dstu2/general-clinical/procedure.md

 * The API returns the most current procedure list.

-* Procedures in completed or aborted status are returned.

-* Procedures in erroneous status are not returned.
+* The API returns procedures in a `completed` or `aborted` status.
+It will not return procedures marked as `entered-in-error`.

 * The Narrative includes additional information pertaining to the procedures, and should be shown to the user to ensure completeness of clinical content and context.

-*

 ### Parameters